 BTEC Extended Diploma: DMM.

-If English is not your first language, you will need IELTS (Academic) 6.0 with minimum 5.5 in each component or equivalent.
+IELTS (Academic) 6.0 with a minimum of 5.5 in each component or equivalent.

 Additional Costs and Information

 You can apply for this programme via the UCAS website and you can contact the college on +44 (0)1225 756200 or email HEAdmissions@wiltshire.ac.uk for more information.

 The UCAS institution code for the programme is B50.

 The UCAS course code for the programme is PW36.

 The cost of this programme is £9,250 per year (£16,250 per year for international students).